Mucken: Contracts

-Before the actual game starts, there is an auction (Spielansage) to determine who will be the declarer and which contract will be played.
+Before the actual game starts, there is an auction (Spielansage) to determine who will be the declarer and which contract will be played (see below).

 Forehand has the first opportunity to bid for a contract by saying "play" (Ich würde spielen) or "pass" (Ich bin weg or weiter).
 After that, bidding passes to the next player in a clockwise direction, etc., until it reaches the dealer who is last to bid.

 Once a contract has been bid, the following players may raise it by announcing a higher-ranking contract, "Me too" (Ich spiele auch); the first player may now raise the bid again, whereby the game would return to him.
 Where two or more players place bids of equal rank, the seating order is the decider.

 The ranking of the individual contracts is determined before the start of the game.
 A common variant is shown in the table opposite.
 Another alternative is to rank Geier higher than Wenz.
 Occasionally only Wenz and Muck are allowed.